naboeth/ethcc2022/README.md

 **Photo verification**
 To make sure, the uploaded photo is a valid one (people actually cooked the meal by themselves), we will have to implement a verification mechanism:
 - We use a simple code generator and ask people to handwrite the code and take a picture of both the meal and the code written.
-An AI will also detect and find out if the code is the one sent to the user
+An AI will also detect and find out if the code is the one sent to the user.
 - _AI detection and recognition of the meal to compare it with original pictures from the recipe owners_
 - _EFIX, IPTC and XMP metadata of pictures to verify the picture origin and characteristics (+ check for any editing/photoshopping)_